oracle-livelabs/database/oci-adb-iam/oci-wallet-and-enable-iam/oci-wallet-and-enable-iam.md

     <copy>cd $HOME/adb_wallet</copy>
     ```

-## Task 2: Enable OCI IAM as the identity provider
+## Task 2: Enable OCI IAM as the identity provider and provision global schema and role

 1. Open the SQL command line, then connect to the database using the wallet file.
     >**Note:** This command only works from inside the adb_wallet folder.
 Insure that you have navigated to it as shown in the previous steps.